 Dagsa’s funeral was met with military honors as he was a member of the Army Reserve Command.
 He was recognized for his efforts in peacekeeping in his barangay.

 A gun salute was done by a 7-man team in honor of Dagsa.
 A Philippine flag was draped over Dagsa’s coffin prior to the gun salute.

-Would you like to listen to a podcast episode on political-related deaths similar to this article?
-Check out The Bloody Peril of Jovie Espenido episode of PH Murder Stories.
+LISTEN: The Bloody Peril of Jovie Espenido episode of PH Murder Stories.

 ABOUT PH MURDER STORIES